darunabas/darulab.github.io/_posts/2021-07-13-Postdoctoral-Position-Biogeography.md

 **Terms of employment:**
 Salary of $40,000-$45,000 (depending on experience), health insurance, and other benefits are included.
 This position is based at Texas A&M University-Corpus Christi.

+TAMUCC also known as the Island University is ranked number 1 on ‘The 50 Best Colleges By The Sea’ List (BestCollegeReviews.org, 2020).

 > As if the average of 223 days of sunshine wasn’t awesome enough, high wind speeds in the area make it perfect for wind surfing, sailing, or kite boarding.
 >
 >> <cite>Best Value Schools</cite>